Azure/azure-service-operator/docs/howto/deploy.md

 ### Deploy the operator

-**Note** You should already have a Kuberenetes cluster prerequisites [here](prereqs.md) for information on creating a Kubernetes cluster.
+**Note** You should already have a Kubernetes cluster prerequisites [here](prereqs.md) for information on creating a Kubernetes cluster.

 1. Set up the Cluster